 You may still occasionally want to resort to a powered grinder, for instance if you chip or otherwise damage an edge but, by and large, your sharpening activity will consist almost entirely of rubbing the iron up and down on various sharpening stones and will thus be pleasingly low on faff.

 Some people, notably Paul Sellers, advocate using a deliberate sweeping motion to create a rounded primary bevel, and this rounding does tend to happen over time whether you intend to do it or not.
 I should note there are one or two sniffy comments in the literature that caution against creating a curved bevel, here is Mr Hampton again:

 Although not explained in Planecraft, the reason for this admonishment is that if you rock the blade in a way that rounds over the cutting edge then you will eventually create a rounded bevel that touches the surface of the wood before the cutting edge.
-The problems that result vary from preventing the plane cutting at all to having it only work when you push down hard onto the surface being planed – the downward pressure compresses the wood fibres under the bevel such that the cutting edge can reach the wood, however, unless you can keep up exactly the right pressure during the stroke the plane will eventually be pushed up and skid along without cutting or take an uneven shaving.
+In extreme cases this can prevent the plane cutting, otherwise it might only work when you push down hard onto the surface being planed – the downward pressure compresses the wood fibres under the bevel such that the cutting edge can reach the wood - however, unless you can keep up exactly the right pressure during the stroke the plane will eventually be pushed up and skid along without cutting or take an uneven shaving.

 So you do have to be careful to avoid rounding-over like this when you are sharpening.
 What you are trying to achieve is an action where you remove more material from the heel of the bevel than the toe.
 It is a bit hard to explain but pretty obvious when you try it.

 Here is a pic illustrating the situation you want to avoid: